 This unprecedented step will mean hardships for many individuals, their families, and of course all those involved within our organisation.
 We must look after the health and welfare of those close to us and consider those brethren who may need assistance.

 A resumption of Lodge Meetings was intimated in a letter dated 17th of July 2020 from UGLE.
 Discussions within Provinces and Lodges will be ongoing with the safety of members the prime consideration.
 Since then, as the Coronavirus escalated, a further message was issued from UGLE suspending Freemasonry until the Government lifts restrictions, whereupon a review will be made by UGL England and PGL Durham.

-St. Mary's Lodge did not hold any Regular Meetings or Lodges of Instruction in April, May, June, September, October, November or December due to the Coronavirus situation.
+St. Mary's Lodge did not hold any Regular Meetings or Lodges of Instruction in April, May, June, September, October, November or December 2020 and this continued into 2021 due to the Coronavirus situation.
 Apologies were received by our Lodge Secretary from many Officers and Brethren and there were not enough Brethren present (Covid-19 permitting) to form a quorum and so no meetings were held.